opendocsg/opendoc-supreme-court-judgements/2019_SGCA_2/report.md

 78     What follows is a brief legislative history of s 403 of the Code:

 (a)     At the beginning of the nineteenth century, the English common law required that to constitute larceny or theft at common law there should be a felonious “taking,” which was understood to mean a “taking out of the possession of some person entitled to \[the property\]”.
 Thus, misappropriation of property was not a crime so long as the taker had not taken the property out of its owner’s possession dishonestly but had originally acquired it honestly (Sir James Fitzjames Stephen, _A History of the Criminal Law of England_ vol III (Macmillan and Co, 1883) at pp 150–151 and 158).
-This remained the law in England until the mid-twentieth century, and appears to have been unaffected by the passage of the Embezzlement Act in 1812 and the Larceny Act 1827 which statutorily enshrined exceptions relating to embezzlements by agents (see _Public Prosecutor v Lam Leng Hung and others_ at \[178\]–\[181\]).
+This remained the law in England until the mid-twentieth century, and appears to have been unaffected by the passage of the Embezzlement Act in 1812 and the Larceny Act 1827 which statutorily enshrined exceptions relating to embezzlements by agents (see _Public Prosecutor v Lam Leng Hung and others_  [2018] 1 SLR 659 at \[178\]–\[181\]).

 (b)     In India, the first draft of the Indian Penal Code was submitted by the Law Commission of India under the chairmanship of Lord Thomas Macaulay (“the ILC”) to the Governor-General of India in 1837.
 This first draft contained provisions criminalising dishonest misappropriation, and aggravated dishonest misappropriation (of property taken from deceased persons, as per s 404 of the Code) (“the Draft IPC”).
 The relevant provisions read as follows: